alexander-kastil/az-204/Demos/05-IaaS/03-Container/Demo-04/readme.md

 ## Azure Container Instances

-To read Angular Config from Environments Vars, open project `ng-config-env` and examine `./src/assets` and `./src/environments`
+To read Angular Config from Environments Vars, open project `ng-config` and examine `./src/assets` and `./src/environments`

 `env.js` is referenced in `index.html`:
 ```typescript